Holiday now, work later: why revenge travel is the big post-pandemic trend

 All of this is helping to cook up our travel revenge.
 But who exactly are we taking revenge on?

 The trend goes beyond the practicalities of stored-up cash and time off work.
-We’re also, in a way, evening the score with Covid-19 - that dampener of hopes, dreams and air miles - as well as sticking it to employers, traditional office culture, and an overall feeling of reduced work-life balance.
+We’re also, in a way, evening the score with Covid-19 - that dampener of hopes, dreams and air miles - as well as sticking it to employers, traditional office culture, and an overall feeling of stifled work-life balance.
 In short: all work and no play makes Jack an itchy-footed boy.

 “People are ‘taking revenge’ on Covid and the journeys they missed out on during 2020,” says Tom Marchant, founder of high-end adventure travel company Black Tomato.
 “For many, that means going big and booking a bucket list trip, or planning something indulgent and meaningful.
 There’s a strong desire to make up for lost time and compensate for lost trips.”